-Taïga would love it here… She’s always asking about a horse or at least riding lessons…
+‘My granddaughter would love it here.
+She’s always asking about a horse or at least riding lessons,’ Granny muses.

-A foot in the stirrup and Granny heaves herself up.
+Granny looks at the scrawny boy and shakes her head.
+Painstakingly she puts a foot in the stirrup and heaves herself up.
 ‘Easy girl… still now…’

-But before Granny has the time to ask, a young boy comes running.
+But before Granny has the time to ask one of the persons curiously watching her, a young boy comes running.

 ‘Ahlan sadiqati!
 Hey friend!
 I take good care of horse, Madam!
 It safe with me!
 I’m Hassan, and I feed it and water it.
 Only 10 dirhams!
 For 20 I brush too!
 You OK?
 20 dirhams?
 Yes?’